“Everybody knows she is a living legend. A superstar.” – Rose DeWolf, 1968

 Hedda Hopper broke the news on this same day.
 She obviously had the scoop from the studio early!

 Note that in one of the clippings above, Easter Parade is shown with Doris Day’s film debut in Romance on the High Seas.
-That film, made by Warner Bros., was originally conceived for Judy, but naturally, MGM wasn’t about the loan her out to a rival studio.
-Day eventually got the job and embarked on her own legendary career as a film star.
+That film, made by Warner Bros., was originally intended for Judy star in Day’s role, but naturally, MGM wasn’t about the loan her out to a rival studio.
+Ms. Day eventually got the job and embarked on her own legendary career as a film star.

 “The Good Fairy” made it to Broadway as a musical with songs by Hugh Martin, retitled “Make a Wish” and starring Nanette Fabray with choreography by Gower Champion.
 It opened on April 18, 1951, and ran through July 14, 1951.